I am an Assistant Professor of Political Science in the Department of Government at the London School of Economics and Political Science (LSE).

 I specialize on policing, crime and criminal justice.
 My research utilizes methods of causal inference and machine learning to understand crime, violence against women (VAW), and police or judicial accountability.
 I also work closely with law enforcement agencies and bureaucrats, primarily in South Asia, to explore mechanisms that can make the criminal justice system more equitable, transparent, and representative.

-Prior to graduate school, I worked at the Council on Foreign Relations in New York City, and served as an aide in the office of Mayor Michael Bloomberg.
+Before joining the LSE, I was a fellow at Stanford University's King Center on Global Development.
+Prior to academia, I worked at the Council on Foreign Relations in New York City and served as an aide in the office of Mayor Michael Bloomberg.

 I hold a BA from Columbia (2010), an MSc from Oxford (2012), and a PhD from the University of California—Berkeley (2020).